+171 r; ta y-ut chobtik la a'a PREP 3E-inside cornfields LA A'A

+Yes, they say right among the corn plants.

+[

-172 m; k'el-tz'i' y-ilel ch-bat tai watch-dog 3E-seeing ICP-go that It looked as though that (guy) was going to check for dogs 173 taj mol Proylan nan a'a that old P perhaps A'A old Proylan was-yeah-174 r; li Proylan-e che'e j-na'-tik mi ta x-ba s-k'el ART P-CL then 1E-know-1PL Q ICP ASP-go 3E-watch x-chob ta ti' nab 3E-cornfield PREP mouth lake
+172 m; k'el-tz'i' y-ilel ch-bat taj

+watch-dog 3E-seeing ICP-go that

+It looked as though that (guy) was going to check for dogs

+173 taj mol Proylan nan a'a

+that old P perhaps A'A

+old Proylan wasõ yeahõ

+174 r; li Proylan-e che'e j-na'-tik mi ta x-ba s-k'el

+ART P-CL then 1E-know-1PL Q ICP ASP-go 3E-watch

+x-chob ta ti' nab

+3E-cornfield PREP mouth lake

-Who knows if P was going to look over his cornfield at the edge of the lake.
+Who knows if F was going to look over his cornfield at the edge of the lake.

-Here a chance remark by R at line 171 in the original is misattributed in line 169 in the edited text to M, the established narrator of the moment.
+Here a chance remark by R is misattributed in the edited text to M, the established narrator of the moment.
 M's subsequent rejoinder is in turn attributed to R, creating a more orderly (dia)logic in the emerging story.
-(The question is when, why, and where the lovers made their way into the cornfields.
-The reason was supposedly that dogs had been eating the young ears of corn.
+(The question is when, why, and where, the lovers made their way into the cornfields.
+The reason was supposedly because dogs had been eating the young ears of corn.
 Proylan, the owner, had gone to inspect the damage.)